-The concept of autonomous cars has taken wing because of the opportunities that data science and AI has provided to carmakers.
-Manufacturers have collected massive amounts of data on human responses to traffic conditions, collision and obstacle avoidance, how people react, what a driver is most likely to do when faced with certain situations, road networks, and weather conditions.
+The concept of autonomous cars has taken wing because of the opportunities that data science and AI have provided to carmakers.
+Manufacturers have collected massive amounts of data on human responses to traffic conditions, collision, and obstacle avoidance, how people react, what a driver is most likely to do when faced with certain situations, road networks, and weather conditions.
 Once collected, this data is processed in a dynamic fashion using data science tools and techniques.
 The insights derived from these tools are then fed into AI algorithms to make autonomous driving possible.

 The assistive features and self-driving abilities are provided by AI algorithms developed using insights derived from the data science tools.
 An important factor that comes into play while designing an autonomous vehicle is that no two road situations are ever the same, and hence rigid rules cannot be set.
-Consequently, there comes the need of a self-learning system that adapts from millions of miles of driving data.
+Consequently, there comes the need for a self-learning system that adapts from millions of miles of driving data.
 This correlation between data science and artificial intelligence is what constitutes the core of an efficient autonomous vehicle.